 All F&M FS New Member Programs must be approved 10 Days in advance of the beginning of the New Member Program.

-1. Advisory team must review your program, schedule, activites, and format and provide approval to the Office of FS Life.
-The approval must also include notice that the program aligns with the Inter/national program and that all activities, events, and program components are written into the program.
+1. The chapter advisory team must review your program, schedule, activites, and format and provide approval to the Office of FS Life.
+The approval must also include notice that the program aligns with the Inter/national program and that all activities, events, and program components are written into the program. (email format/approval notice)

 This is the portal entry to Membership Management Reporting and Data systems: